CowDogMoo/warpgate-templates/templates/ttpforge/README.md

   - Multi-arch (`amd64` + `arm64`) and privileged for full testbed support.
   - Images are suitable for CI, local testing, or deployment in a Kubernetes cluster.
   - Default user: `root`
-  - Working directory: `/root/AtomicRedTeam`
+  - Working directory: `/root/ttpforge`
-- The Atomic Red Team framework and atomics are provisioned via Ansible during the build.
+- The TTPForge binaries are installed in `/opt/ttpforge` and added to the PATH.
 - The build includes cleanup steps to remove temporary files and Ansible artifacts.

 ---